2bigO/G-Space/README.md

 # G-Space: An Information-Theoretic Model of Quantum Gravitational Correlations

 **Keyvan M. Sadeghi**
-*July 2025*
+*August 2025*

 ---

 ## Abstract

 We propose a coordinate system for gravitational systems defined not by spacetime positions but by information-theoretic parameters: gravitational entropy $(S_g)$, propagation kernel $(\mathcal{P}_g)$ defined via influence functionals, and entanglement spectrum $(\Phi_E)$ based on modular Hamiltonian eigenspectra.
-Under the simplifying assumption that systems sharing identical coordinates may exhibit non-local correlations, we derive specific predictions for phase coherence in Hawking radiation.
+Under the simplifying assumption that systems sharing identical coordinates may exhibit nonlocal quantum correlations beyond standard QFT, we derive specific predictions for phase coherence in Hawking radiation.
 While astrophysical tests require sensitivity improvements of $\sim 10^{60}$, we propose laboratory analogs, particularly in Bose-Einstein condensate analogs of black holes, that may empirically test the model's central postulate.
-We emphasize this is an exploratory model—a parameterization tool for correlating quantum gravitational phenomena—not a fundamental theory.
+We emphasize this is an exploratory model—not a new theory of quantum gravity, but a tool for uncovering potential correlations embedded in its informational substrate.

 ---

 ## 1. Introduction

 Recent developments in quantum gravity suggest spacetime may be emergent rather than fundamental [1-3].
 The AdS/CFT correspondence [4] demonstrates that aspects of bulk geometry can be encoded in boundary entanglement [5], while the ER=EPR conjecture links geometric and quantum connectivity [6].
 These established results motivate exploring models where information and entanglement play primary roles.
+Recent work by Neukart has proposed that quantum information directly shapes spacetime curvature through an informational stress-energy tensor [12], providing additional support for information-theoretic approaches to gravity.

 This paper develops a parameterization tool—not a theory of everything—that treats gravitational systems as if they were characterized by three information-theoretic coordinates rather than spacetime position.
 We examine the consequences of assuming that systems with matching information-theoretic parameters—regardless of spacetime location—may exhibit measurable correlations.
 While this assumption may ultimately be false, pursuing it yields concrete predictions that can guide both theoretical development and experimental design.